 *Reclaimed Water Interruption Notice*

 GRU is making critical improvements at the Main Street Water Reclamation Facility to improve service, quality and reliability.
 The work will be performed in phases over the next year.
-The first phase of work is scheduled from Oct.1 to Dec.
-1. During this time, reclaimed water will not be available from 6 a.m. to 6 p.m., Monday through Friday.
-This interruption only pertains to the Main Street Water Reclamation Facility service area (map below).
+During this time there will be intermittent reclaimed water interruptions, necessary to perform critical work and maintain the safety of construction crews.
+When practical, GRU will plan outages during the day and restore service in the evenings.
 GRU does not guarantee the continuous availability of reclaimed water but strives to minimize service downtime.
-This project will help improve the operations and reliability of our reclaimed water system.
+The project will help improve the operations and reliability of our reclaimed water system.
+GRU will post notices for extended outages on this web page.

 Water is Too Precious to Use Only Once